-- 12. Ageism and other forms of discrimination: How we think, feel or act towards people based on their age ageism affects people of all ages, but has particularly deleterious effects on the health and well-being of older persons.
+12. Ageism and other forms of discrimination: How we think, feel or act towards people based on their age - ageism - affects people of all ages, but has particularly deleterious effects on the health and well-being of older persons.
 Some existing laws, policies or programmes on health, employment (mandatory retirement) and lifelong learning discriminate directly or indirectly against older people and prevent their participation in, and access to benefits that would address their needs and rights.
 Furthermore, older people, especially women, are victims of allegations of witchcraft, leading to stigmatization and collective acts of violence, which have been exacerbated during COVID 19 pandemic.
-The UN Global report on ageism, released in March 2021, found that globally, every second person in the world is believed to hold ageist attitudes, leading to poorer physical and mental health and reduced quality of life for older persons, costing billions of dollars each year14. - 13.
-Gaps in governance, leadership and management: Governance structures contend with problems of limited oversight, planning and management capacity.
-For instance, whereas there has been development and progressive expansion of the policy and legal architecture on issues of ageing and older persons, only a few countries15 have articulated the rights of older persons in their national constitutions or promulgated specific laws thereon.
+The UN Global report on ageism, released in March 2021, found that globally, every second person in the world is believed to hold ageist attitudes, leading to poorer physical and mental health and reduced quality of life for older persons, costing billions of dollars each year.

+13. Gaps in governance, leadership and management: Governance structures contend with problems of limited oversight, planning and management capacity.
+For instance, whereas there has been development and progressive expansion of the policy and legal architecture on issues of ageing and older persons, only a few countries have articulated the rights of older persons in their national constitutions or promulgated specific laws thereon.
 Moreover, there is lack of coordination and a multisectoral approach, with less than 50% of Member States in the Region having established or designated multisectoral and multidisciplinary coordination committees.
-Further, prioritization of funding to implement various policies, strategies and plans on healthy ageing remains a challenge. - 14.
-Paucity of age-friendly environments in cities and communities: Despite overwhelming evidence16 on the impact of the environment (housing, transport, social amenities, assistive technologies, etc.) on the health of older persons, the Region faces a general paucity of age-friendly environments in cities and communities.
-As of October 2020, none of the countries in the African Region were part of the WHO Global Network for Age-friendly Cities and Communities, which includes 1150 cities in 42 countries covering 260 million people. - 15.
-Inadequate alignment of health systems and emergency response: In most countries of the Region, health systems remain unprepared to respond to the needs of older people, with critical gaps in the humanitarian context, including in COVID-19 response.
+Further, prioritization of funding to implement various policies, strategies and plans on healthy ageing remains a challenge.

+14. Paucity of age-friendly environments in cities and communities: Despite overwhelming evidence on the impact of the environment (housing, transport, social amenities, assistive technologies, etc.) on the health of older persons, the Region faces a general paucity of age-friendly environments in cities and communities.
+As of October 2020, none of the countries in the African Region were part of the WHO Global Network for Age-friendly Cities and Communities, which includes 1150 cities in 42 countries covering 260 million people.

+15. Inadequate alignment of health systems and emergency response: In most countries of the Region, health systems remain unprepared to respond to the needs of older people, with critical gaps in the humanitarian context, including in COVID-19 response.
 Health care facilities do not deliver person-centred integrated care and primary health services responsive to older people.
 Older persons also face challenges and limitations with health care accessibility, affordability, equity, safety, and availability at community level.
-There is limited or no infrastructure adapted to older people's needs, and health professionals are poorly trained and insufficiently skilled to provide care to older persons. - 16.
-Inadequate long-term care systems: Very few Member States17 have public programmes or formal systems for caring for older persons.
-In addition, a decline of informal systems of social protection in the form of support from both extended family and community due to rapid urbanization and migration of young people in the Region poses further challenges.
-In addition, the management of long-term chronic conditions and related disabilities requires considerable https://www.who.int/news/item/18-03-2021-ageism-is-a-global-challenge-un
+There is limited or no infrastructure adapted to older people's needs, and health professionals are poorly trained and insufficiently skilled to provide care to older persons.

+16. Inadequate long-term care systems: Very few Member States have public programmes or formal systems for caring for older persons.
+In addition, a decline of informal systems of social

-WHO, Global strategy and action plan on ageing and health, 2017 (accessed 13 April 2021)
+&lt;sup>13 WHO, Global strategy and action plan on ageing and health, 2017 (accessed 13 April 2021)